UBC-MDS/DSCI_522_Forest_Fire_Analysis/README.md

 The purpose of the project was to explore a data set featuring forest fires in a national park of Portugal.
 We decided on an inferential question: **Do fires that begin on weekends burn more area on average than fires that begin on weekdays?**.

-Among 13 related attributes in the data.
-Many of these attributes we assume to be obviously associated with the size of the burnt area (wind speed or ambient temperature), but what about an attribute that might not be so obviously associated with the size of the forest that burns?
+Among the 13 related attributes in the data, we assume many if not all to be associated with the size of the area burnt (wind speed or ambient temperature), but what about an attribute that might not be so obviously associated with the size of the forest that burns?
 Would the day of the week that a fire starts have any bearing on the average size of the burnt area?
-Sometimes resources available in public services are more scarce on weekends versus weekdays, and this might contribute to larger fires that start on the weekend compared to weekdays.

-We have already determined a fixed value of alpha to 0.05 to represent a threshold of significance for rejection of the null hypothesis.
-To provide the context of our analysis, a small set of sample data with the difference of means between the two groups can be produced along with the high and low confidence intervals.
-Additionally, we can provide a p-value and a plot (i.e. null hypothesis distribution) with the confidence intervals and test statistic overlaid clearly to assist with our supporting our conclusion from our data.
-To aid in communicating our conclusion, the null hypothesis distribution may be represented with a histogram or kernel density plot along with visually representing where our observed test statistic and confidence intervals sit.
+The general set up of the analysis path was as follows.
+We established our null hypothesis: "There is no difference in mean area burnt between fires that start on weekdays compared to weekends".
+We used a small subset of sample data which we used to conduct a simulation of sample draws under the assumption of the null hypothesis being true.
+We produced a sampling distribution under this assumption and compared where the observed difference of means value fell within the sampling distribution.
+In addition to a visual representation through a histogram plot, we utilized the p-value at a statistical significance level of 0.05 to assist with supporting our conclusions from our analysis.

+Finally, we offer some critical review of our decisions, assumptions and take aways from conducting this small analysis project.
+We also discuss what other future considerations there are for continuing this analysis.

+#### General Orientation
+In addition to the "Project Summary" above, this readme document contains a reference to the data set and our project dependencies related to the software used in statistical analysis.
+In order to reproduce our data, we offer the user shell commands to proceed through 5 steps of reproducing our work: from cleaning the data, to creating a markdown file containing our analysis report.
+In addition to individual scripts, we have provided a Docker image accessed through a few steps below, which will also reproduce the analysis.
+For orientation purposes, we have included an overview of the Forest Fire Analysis repository structure.
+Finally, a code of conduct is outlined to provide clarity on contribution and maintenance of the project within the context of responsible and reasonable usage.

 #### Data Set Identification
 After reviewing several datasets, we have chosen the ["Forest Fire Data Set" from the UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Forest+Fires).